-McMINNVILLE, Ore. – Tim Wilson (Jr., Redmond, Wash.) and Kramer Lindell (Jr., West Linn, Ore.) put on a show at the plate with four hits each, and Nick Fisher (Jr., Lake Oswego, Ore.) came up with a decisive three-run triple in the sixth as Linfield took the lead late to down Whitman 7-2 in the final game of a NWC set Sunday afternoon at Roy Helser Field.
+McMINNVILLE, Ore. – Tim Wilson and Kramer Lindell (Sr., West Linn, Ore.) put on a show at the plate with four hits each, and Nick Fisher (Sr., Lake Oswego, Ore.) came up with a decisive three-run triple in the sixth as Linfield took the lead late to down Whitman 7-2 in the final game of a NWC set Sunday afternoon at Roy Helser Field.

 Linfield (15-3, 8-1 NWC) outhit Whitman 15-10, though half of the Missionaries’ hits were doubles.
 Cameron Young and Jimmy Madden were the only two players to record multiple hits for Whitman, which fell to 7-12 on the season with the loss and 2-7 in NWC play.

 Zach Brandon (Sr., Cottage Grove, Ore.) threw 5 1/3 quality innings for Linfield, allowing two runs on seven hits with a pair of walks and five strikeouts.
 Joseph Stevick (Jr., Bremerton, Wash.) turned in 2 1/3 innings in relief to earn his first win of the season.
 The right-hander was near perfect, allowing just one hit and no walks with a strikeout as he preserved the Wildcats’ lead.

 Brandon made quick work of the Missionaries in the first, retiring the side in order on just 10 pitches.